 - As they are issued by the Government of India, the risk is negligible and can be a good alternative for Mr Gupta or any other fixed-income investor.

 - While the interest income from RBI bonds is added to the income for the taxation purpose, Mr Gupta's collective income from his investments in SCSS, PMVVY and RBI bonds is likely to remain below Rs 5 lakh and hence, he does not need to worry about taxation.
 Senior citizens are also eligible to claim a deduction of up to Rs 50,000 on the interest income from deposits and savings account under Section 80TTB of the Income Tax Act.

 - However, Mr Gupta must note that these bonds score less on liquidity.
 These bonds have a tenure of seven years and premature withdrawals are allowed only after the stipulated lock-in period, which is decided based on the age of the subscriber - six years for the age group of 60-70 years; five years for the age group of 70-80 years; and four years for the age group of 80 years and above.
 Also, these bonds are not traded in the secondary market.

 - To supplement the returns of high-quality short-duration funds, one can also look for alternatives like target maturity funds, which aim to capture the yields on specific maturity segments.
-Since the gap between the yields of medium-to-long-term bonds and short-term bonds is wide enough, there is a chance to earn better returns.

 - These are high-quality funds that follow a roll-down maturity style.
 So, the fund manager sets a maturity target at the outset and the maturity rolls down over a period.
 Therefore, the interest-rate risk reduces.
 So, these funds can be useful amid a rising-rate scenario.
 Further, the visibility of returns is a big plus here.